lsgs/redcap-form-status-tweaks/README.md

 - Incomplete
 - Unverified
 - Complete

-You'll have discovered you can't via a change to the language file or even via a manual database update to the form status fields' metadata.
+You'll have discovered you can't do this via a change to the language file or even via a manual database update to form status fields' metadata.

 Now you can!

 ### System Level Settings
 Specify alternative text to be used in place of Incomplete/Unverified/Complete for all projects where the module is enabled.
+(Can be enabled for all projects.)

 ## Project Level Settings
 - Specify custom labels to be used in place of the system-level form status labels in the current project.